FactoryXCode/MfPack/MfPack/Samples/Simple Player/Readme.md

 NOTES:
  - This API is deprecated, but still partly functional in Windows 10 version 2004 (May 2020 update).
+    It has many issues: So, don't use it.
  - This release is updated for compiler version 17 up to 35.
  - SDK version 10.0.22621.0 (Win 11)
  - Requires Windows 7 or later.